onepointconsulting/rust-splitter/README.md

 ```
 splitter
-Simple program used to split files using glob patterns
+Simple program used to split files using glob patterns.
+Files can be split by line (default mode) or
+using a regular expression

 USAGE:
     splitter.exe [OPTIONS] --pattern <PATTERN> --length-str <LENGTH_STR>